halcyonmobile/retrofit-oauth2-helper/README.md

 - An example of a core layer which used for networking and how it needs to configure the retrofit instances

 ### oauth
 - The base implementation of the extension.

 ### oauthdependencies
 - Dependencies which has to come from the outside (app module), but has no relation to retrofit

-### oauthkoin
-- this module contains configuration functions which create the koin modules you can simply add to your startKoin method
-- uses koin 1.0.2

-### oauthdagger (PLANED)
-- WIP

 ### oauthstorage
 - A persistent storage for session based on SharedPreferences.
 It's implemented in a way that can be used separately or with an existing SharedPreferencesManager

 ### oauthsecurestorage